sustain-lab/handbook/README.md

 Please email Darren O'Neal at [doneal@rsmas.miami.edu](mailto:doneal@rsmas.miami.edu) and CC Brian Haus or Milan Curcic to request getting on the SUSTAIN Operations email list.

+#### Safety

+Before running the SUSTAIN wind generator, please ensure that

+* All hatches are closed and locked with bolts
+* The door at the inlet is closed and locked
+* Any instruments inside the tank are secured to the walls or the beach
+* No tools are left in the tank
+* There are no people in the tank

 #### Running the wave generator

-TODO
+The SUSTAIN wave generator is operated from the computer on the second-floor catwalk.
+Please [contact us](#getting-help) if you need to run the wave generator for the first time.

 #### Draining the water from the tank

+* The valves are located on both ends (inlet and outlet) of SUSTAIN, on the first floor (under the tank).
-* The water should be drained using the appropriate valve depending on whether its fresh water or seawater in the tank
+* The water should be drained using the appropriate valve depending on whether it's fresh water or seawater in the tank.
+* When opening a valve, ensure that the water outflow is slow enough to not overflow the first-floor drains.

 ### ASIST wind-wave tank